cortex-js/compute-engine/src/docs/assumptions.md

 The Cortex Compute Engine has a robust system to specify properties and relationship between symbols.

-The assumptions are used to select appropriate algorithms, to validate some simplifications and to optimize computation.
+These assumptions are used to select appropriate algorithms, to validate some simplifications and to optimize computation.

 ## Defining New Assumptions: `assume()`

-**To specify a predicate about a symbol**, use the `assume()` function.
+**To specify a predicate about a symbol**, use the `ce.assume()` function.

 For example, to indicate that \\(x\\) is a real number: